-- Check voltage at supply, output of the step-down transformer and the output from the speed control board in the searchlight.
-If no supply present fault is at customer supply.
+- 1) Check voltage at supply and the output from the control board in the searchlight.
+If no supply present fault is at customer supply or speed controller board.
 If power is present, see remedy 2; - 2) Check all wiring connections on motor in accordance with the wiring diagram.
 If found to be correct, see remedy 3; - 3) Remove the focus motor and apply 24v DC directly across terminals.
 If motor does not rotate the unit has failed.
 A new focus motor should be fitted.